Why the Scales Lie — And 5 Better Ways to Measure Fat Loss

 • Don't suck in or compress your abdomen

 Track this measurement weekly.
 A cheap measuring tape may be the most valuable progress-tracking tool you can buy.
-Although it’ll be less accurate, the fit of your trousers or belt will tell the same story.
+Although it’ll be less accurate, the fit of your trousers or belt will tell you the same story.

-Progress Photos and Measurements
+Progress Photos & Measurements

 Never underestimate the power of visual documentation.
 There’s a reason why marketers use the before and after photos to sell their products.
+Progress photos, taken under consistent conditions, can provide good visual evidence of body composition changes that scales and BMI may miss.

 How to take effective progress photos: